prabin-acharya/mail/README.md

 # mail
-Mail is a front-end for an email client that makes API calls to send and receive emails.
+Mail is a front-end for an email client that makes API calls to send and receive emails.<br>
 A single page web application  for a CS50 web programming course project.